TRENT UNIVERSITY ALUMNI ASSOCIATION AWARDS

 Distinguished Alumni Award

-John Horgan, Canada’s ambassador to Germany, is the former leader of the B.C.
-NDP and former B.C.
-Premier (2017 to 2022) who became a national champion for public healthcare reform and earned the status of ‘Canada’s most popular premier’.
+The late John Horgan (1959-2024) was Canada’s ambassador to Germany, a former leader of the B.C.
+NDP and a former B.C.
+Premier (2017 to 2022) who became a national champion for public healthcare reform, earning the status of ‘Canada’s most popular premier’.

 When he left public office, Ambassador Horgan was the first two-term and longest serving NDP Premier in the history of the province.
 From his humble origins in a working-class neighbourhood, to his life as a Trent student, and throughout his outstanding public service and political career, Ambassador Horgan is a proven leader on the local, provincial, national, and now, international stage.